meglwhy/tp/docs/DeveloperGuide.md

 **User Story:** As a social service worker, I can add notes to a session so that I can document important details about household visits.

 **Conditions of Satisfaction:**
-- I can write session notes when creating or updating a session.
+- I can write session notes when editing a session.
 - Notes are saved and linked to the session for future reference.

 ### Search Household Records [`* *`]